 2. Using a Threshold in Significance Determination

-The EPA is determining a threshold for the evaluation of significance of GHG emissions from source categories.
-The use of a clear threshold provides certainty regarding EPA’s process and allows the regulated entities to have insight into how the EPA will make determinations on significance for their respective source category.
-The thresholdin this rulemaking is a reflection of the EPA’s best understanding of the landscape of the U.S. GHG emissions from stationary sources.
-The EPA is determining a methodology to evaluate significance with respect to the U.S. GHG emissions that can be applied for any source category, but that application of the methodology is only being directly applied to the EGU source category in this action.
+The EPA concludes that it is appropriate to utilize a threshold for the evaluation of significance of GHG emissions from source categories.
+The use of a clear threshold provides certainty regarding the EPA’s process and allows the regulated entities to have insight into how the EPA will make determinations on significance for their respective source category.
+The threshold set forth in this rulemaking is a reflection of the EPA’s best understanding of the landscape of the U.S. GHG emissions from stationary sources.
+The EPA is utilizing a methodology to evaluate significance with respect to the U.S. GHG emissions that can be applied for any source category, but that application of the methodology is only being directly applied to the EGU source category in this action.
 It is important to note that a significance determination for the U.S. GHG emissions will be needed before the EPA may regulate any other source category under CAA section 111(b) for GHG emissions.

-As is explained further in the TSD, “Examination of GHG Emissions from large stationary sources of GHG emissions,” there are at least two natural breakpoints between groups of emitting source categories.
+As Table 1, below, makes clear, there are at least two natural breakpoints between groups of emitting source categories.
 The first natural breakpoint is between EGUs and all other source categories.
 EGUs stand out as by far the largest stationary source of the U.S. GHG emissions, emitting over 25 percent of all the U.S. GHG emissions.
 Based on available data, the next largest source category, Oil and Natural Gas, emits just under 3 percent of U.S. GHG emissions.
-Two other source categories Boilers and Refineries, also fall between 2.5 percent and 3.0 percent of U.S. emissions.
+Two other source categories, Boilers and Petroleum Refineries, also fall between 2.5 percent and 3.0 percent of U.S. emissions.
 Between 1.5 percent and 2.5 percent of U.S. GHG emissions there is another natural breakpoint and all of the remaining source categories fall below 1.5 percent of the U.S. GHG emissions.
+Note that source category emissions in Table 1 are an estimate of what the Agency currently understands about the emissions from CAA section 111 source categories.
+There is a wide range of confidence in these values and there is a possibility that some source categories may fall into different groupings of emissions.

+Table 1.
+Examination of GHG Emissions from large stationary sources of GHG emissions